PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | Red Shine 15 oz Mug	| 2|
 | Crunch Noise Dog Toy	| 2|

-:point_right: Customers who purchased the YouTube Men's Vintage Henley in July 2017 exhibited a preference for Google-branded products, particularly sunglasses.
+:arrow_right: Customers who purchased the YouTube Men's Vintage Henley in July 2017 exhibited a preference for Google-branded products, particularly sunglasses.
 This trend suggests potential opportunities for cross-selling.

 ### **Query 8: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 Output calculated in product level**
 - Add_to_cart_rate = number product add to cart / number product view.